 7. Make sure Chrome is up to date

-To check whether the version of Chrome you’re running is the most recent, click on the Chrome menu and choose About Google Chrome.
+To check whether the version of Chrome you’re running is the most recent, click the Chrome menu and choose About Google Chrome.
 If you see an option to relaunch, it means there’s an update available.
 Click relaunch and then wait for Chrome to restart.
 Once it has restarted, try to access the web page again.

 8. Reset Chrome